leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/SEMIOTICS/3tomashevskynff_narrative_functions_framework_tomashevsky.md

 SUBTYPE: MOTIF

 ---
-### Title: **Tomashevsky's Narrative Functions Framework**

-- **Narrative Functions**:
-  - **Definition**: Tomashevsky’s analysis of narrative functions focuses on the role that different elements of the narrative play in advancing the plot and developing the theme.
-He categorizes these functions into two types: *bound motifs* and *free motifs*.

 ---

-### **Key Concepts**

-#### **Bound Motifs**

-- **Definition**:
-  - Bound motifs are essential to the progression of the narrative.
-They are necessary for the development of the plot and cannot be removed without altering the narrative’s core structure.

-- **Contextualization**:
-  - Bound motifs drive the story forward, ensuring that the narrative maintains its logical sequence and coherence.
-They are the key events or actions that shape the narrative’s trajectory.
-Without these motifs, the story would lose its fundamental structure, leading to a breakdown in the narrative’s logical flow.

-- **Examples**:
-  - In *Macbeth* by William Shakespeare, the prophecies of the witches are bound motifs, as they are critical to Macbeth's actions and the overall progression of the plot.
-Removing these prophecies would fundamentally alter the narrative, as they are central to Macbeth's descent into tyranny and madness.
+##### Title: **Tomashevsky's Narrative Functions Framework**

+**Narrative Functions**:
+   **Definition**: Tomashevsky’s framework categorizes narrative elements into two main types: *bound motifs* and *free motifs*.
+These motifs serve distinct purposes within a narrative: bound motifs are crucial for advancing the plot, while free motifs enhance the thematic and emotional layers of the story without being essential to its progression.

 ---

-#### **Free Motifs**
+##### Key Concepts

+##### Bound Motifs

+**Definition**:
+   Bound motifs are narrative elements essential for the progression of the plot.
+These motifs are necessary for advancing the storyline and maintaining its core structure.

+**Types**:
+   - **Plot-Driving Events**: Key events or actions that significantly affect the outcome of the story.
+   - **Turning Points**: Critical moments that shift the direction of the narrative.
+   - **Character Actions**: Essential actions taken by main characters that influence the narrative’s resolution.

+**Characteristics**:
+   - **Integral to Plot**: Bound motifs cannot be removed without altering the core structure of the narrative.
+   - **Advance the Storyline**: They ensure the logical sequence and flow of the plot.
+   - **Key Events**: Often represent major events, decisions, or turning points that directly shape the narrative.

+**Contextualization**:
+   Bound motifs form the backbone of the story, ensuring that the plot develops logically and cohesively.
+These motifs are indispensable to the narrative's progression, as they drive the action forward and are directly tied to the resolution of the story’s central conflict.

+**Examples**:
+   - In *Macbeth* by William Shakespeare, the witches' prophecies are bound motifs.
+They directly influence Macbeth’s decisions and actions, ultimately determining the course of the narrative.
+Removing these prophecies would completely alter the story.

+---

+##### Free Motifs

-- **Definition**:
+**Definition**:
+   Free motifs are narrative elements that are not essential for plot development but enrich the narrative by contributing to its atmosphere, themes, or characterization.

+**Types**:
+   - **Symbolic Motifs**: Recurring symbols or images that reinforce the story's themes.
+   - **Subplots**: Minor narrative arcs that add depth without affecting the main storyline.
+   - **Background Details**: Descriptions or elements that contribute to the setting or mood, without directly influencing the plot.

+**Characteristics**:
+   - **Non-Essential to Plot**: Free motifs can be removed without changing the sequence or outcome of the narrative.
+   - **Thematic Depth**: They enhance the thematic layers and symbolic meanings of the story.
+   - **Atmospheric and Emotional Resonance**: These motifs contribute to the story’s emotional tone and aesthetic richness, adding complexity to the reader’s experience.

+**Contextualization**:
-  - Free motifs are not essential to the plot but contribute to the atmosphere, characterization, or thematic depth of the narrative.
-They enrich the story by adding layers of meaning and emotional resonance.
+   Free motifs serve to enrich the narrative beyond its basic plot structure.
+These elements add depth and texture to the story, creating layers of meaning, symbolism, or emotional impact.
+While not necessary for advancing the plot, free motifs make the story more engaging and thematically resonant.

-- **Contextualization**:
-  - Free motifs enhance the narrative’s aesthetic and thematic qualities, providing additional context or emotional impact without altering the main plotline.
-These motifs can include symbolic elements, background details, or subplots that deepen the reader's understanding of the characters or themes.
-While they do not drive the narrative forward, they add richness and texture, making the story more engaging and multifaceted.

-- **Examples**:
+**Examples**:
-  - In *The Great Gatsby* by F. Scott Fitzgerald, the recurring motif of the green light at the end of Daisy's dock is a free motif.
-While it is not essential to the plot's progression, it adds symbolic meaning, representing Gatsby's unattainable dreams and the broader themes of desire and the American Dream.
-Removing this motif would not change the sequence of events, but it would diminish the thematic depth of the narrative.
+   - In *The Great Gatsby* by F. Scott Fitzgerald, the green light at the end of Daisy’s dock is a free motif.
+Although it is not essential to the narrative’s progression, it symbolizes Gatsby’s unattainable dreams and adds thematic depth to the story.

+---

+##### Implications of Narrative Functions

+**Understanding Story Structure**:
+   Tomashevsky’s framework helps distinguish between elements that are structurally essential to the plot and those that enhance the thematic and emotional layers of the narrative.
+By recognizing bound and free motifs, readers gain insight into the mechanics of storytelling and can better appreciate the craftsmanship involved in narrative construction.

+**Applications in Literary Analysis**:
+   This framework is valuable for identifying which elements drive the plot and which serve to enrich the narrative’s meaning and atmosphere.
+Analyzing both bound and free motifs allows for a deeper understanding of how authors create complex, multi-layered stories that balance essential events with symbolic or thematic details.

+---